Price: $829 unlocked; $799 on contract

 If you want the lowest price, we're tracking iPhone 12 deals for all of Apple's latest models.

-As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, and has even gone so far as to remove them from the iPhone 11, iPhone XR and iPhone SE going forward.
-For what it’s worth, though, you still get a Lightning-to-USB-C cable for your troubles.
+As you may have already heard, Apple isn’t shipping a charging adapter or headphones in box with the iPhone 12, so you'll need to pay extra if you need one.

 iPhone 12 review: Design